The Return (2024 film): Development

+Edward Bond's original screenplay was reported in January 2003.
+Neil Jordan was attached to direct the film and provide rewrites; Michael Kuhn financed the project through a deal with 20th Century Fox.
+In April 2003, Javier Bardem was reported to be in talks to play Odysseus.
+Producers hoped to begin principal photography by May but were unable to do so.

-The project was announced in April 2022.
+The project was resurrected in April 2022.
 The script for the film was written by John Collee and Edward Bond.
 The film's director, Uberto Pasolini, and James Clayton produced the film.
-Pasolini said he had been considering adapting Homer's Odyssey for 30 years; he asked Fiennes to act and direct in 2011.
-Fiennes said he couldn't do both, and in 2022 asked Pasolini to direct, accepting only when Fiennes pushed him.
+Pasolini said he had been considering adapting Homer's Odyssey for 30 years; he asked Ralph Fiennes to act and direct in 2011.
+Fiennes said he couldn't do both, and in 2022 asked Pasolini to direct, with the latter accepting only when Fiennes pushed him.
 Pasolini asked Fiennes who should play Penelope, and Fiennes replied "Juliette [Binoche], of course".
-The film marks the third time Ralph Fiennes and Juliette Binoche have appeared together following 1992's Emily Brontë's Wuthering Heights and the 1996 Oscar winner The English Patient.
+The film marked the third time Fiennes and Binoche have appeared together following 1992's Emily Brontë's Wuthering Heights and the 1996 Oscar winner The English Patient.